saitamandl/python-postgres-crud/README.md

 1. Create a `.env` file in the project directory to define and set the value of the required variables used in [docker-compose.yml](docker-compose.yml).
 1. `cd` into the project directory from terminal.

+#### Docker
 1. Enter `docker-compose up --exit-code-from app` to run/test the project.
-The terminal will show the logs of the database and app containers. `--exit-code-from app` stops the database service when the app service is exited.
+The terminal will show the logs of the database and app containers.
 Near the end of log output should show *Ran 4 tests* if there's no error.
+    1. `--exit-code-from app` stops the database service when the `app` service is exited.
+    1. pass `--build` argument if any of the Dockerfiles is modified. `docker-compose up` only build the Dockerfiles if there are no preexisting images for the docker-compose.

+#### Local with a database in docker
+1. Remove or comment out the part of `app` service from the [docker-compose.yml](docker-compose.yml).
+1. Enter `docker-compose up --build` to start the database container.
    1. pass `-d` argument to detach and see the logs from separately.
-    1. pass `--build` argument if any of the Dockerfiles is modified. `docker-compose up` only build the Dockerfiles if there is no preexisting images for the docker-compose.
 1. Enter `docker-compose down` to shut off the containers.

 #### .env file

-Example of defining and setting the value of the required variables used in [docker-compose.yml](docker-compose.yml).
+Create a file name `.env`.
+This file is used to define and setting the value of the required environment variables used in [docker-compose.yml](docker-compose.yml).

 ```js